ibm-mas/gitops-demo/README.md

 # Maximo Application Suite GitOps Demonstration

 The following is a step-by-step demonstration that you can work through to install MAS on AWS via GitOps using the Helm Charts in [ibm-mas/gitops](https://github.com/ibm-mas/gitops) and the MAS CLI.
+We recommend that you review the [ibm-mas-gitops README](https://github.com/ibm-mas/gitops) before following the steps in this demonstration.

 Please note:
-- You do not *need* to use the MAS CLI to use our ArgoCD applications, but at this stage of development there is no documentation in place for this.
+- You do not *need* to use the MAS CLI to use our Helm Charts, but at this stage of development there is no documentation in place for this.
 - It is possible to use other cloud providers, but this has not been tested sufficiently for demonstration yet.
 - It is possible for ArgoCD to run on one cluster, managing MAS instances across multiple other clusters.
 In the interests of simplicity, in this demonstration we will restrict the deployment to a single MAS Instance running in the same cluster as ArgoCD.
 - For brevity, we only install the **Manage** MAS application here, but all of the MAS applications are supported.